 Enhance the Special Minimum Primary Insurance Amount (PIA)

 The Special Minimum Benefit is intended to provide a slightly more generous benefit amount to individuals who work for many years in low-wage employment.
 The method by which this benefit amount is calculated should be updated so that more individuals, many of them women, can qualify.
-This benefit should be calculated by giving individuals credit for up to ten years spent outside the workforce providing care to family members.

 Eliminate the Cap on Social Security Payroll Tax